3rd Infantry Division "Ravenna": World War II

 During the Italian invasion of France in June 1940 the Ravenna was part of III Army Corps of 1st Army.
 At the campaigns conclusions on 24 June 1940 it had reached the village of Fontan.

 In preparation for the Invasion of Yugoslavia the Ravenna was assigned to XI Army Corps and transferred to the Italian-Yugoslav border near Kobarid and Most na Soči in early April 1941.
 After the Yugoslav surrender the division performed mop-up operations in Škofja Loka from 14 April 1941 until 17 April 1941, before handing the city over to German forces.
 Next mop-up operations were undertaken near Mirna village.
 In early May 1941 the Ravenna was transferred to Pivka and then returned to Alessandria, where it remained until 1942.
-On 15 March 1942 the division transferred the 11th Artillery Regiment to the 104th Infantry Division "Mantova" and received the 121st Motorized Artillery Regiment instead.

 Eastern Front

-The division was one of ten divisions that served on the Eastern Front as part of the Italian Army in Russia.
+The division was one of ten Italian divisions, which served on the Eastern Front as part of the Italian Army in Russia.
 The Ravenna division received orders to move from Piedmont to Eastern Ukraine in June 1942.
 Before leaving Italy the Ravenna exchanged artillery regiments with the 104th Infantry Division "Mantova", as the Mantova's 121st Motorized Artillery Regiment was equipped with modern 75/18 Mod.
 34 howitzers, which were considered to be of better use in the Soviet Union than the World War I vintage 75/27 Mod.
-06 field guns of the Ravenna's 11th Artillery Regiment.
+11 field guns of the Ravenna's 11th Artillery Regiment "Ravenna".
 The Ravenna arrived in Stalino (today Donetsk) in Eastern Ukraine in July 1942 and was assigned to the Italian XXXV Army Corps.
-The moved from Stalino to Voroshilovgrad (today Luhansk) on 25 July and then proceeded to the Don river, where the division took up defensive positions between Verhny Mamon and Boguchar.
+They moved from Stalino to Voroshilovgrad (today Luhansk) on 25 July and then proceeded to the Don river, where the division took up defensive positions between Verhny Mamon and Boguchar.
 In this sector the Ravenna defeated series of Soviet assault between 20 August and 1 September 1942.
 On 11 September the Soviet forces renewed their attacks focusing on Solonets, south of Voronezh.
 Afterwards the front calmed until by mid-November 1942, German intelligence spotted the massing of the Soviet 5th Tank Army across the Don.
 A German officer attached to the 5th Infantry Division "Cosseria" wrote, that the morale of the division and the neighbouring Ravenna was confident considering all the difficulties.